 Where goal-line technology (GLT) is used (subject to the respective competition rules), the referee has the duty to test the technology's functionality before the match.
 The tests to be performed are set out in the FIFA Quality Programme for GLT Testing Manual.
-If the technology does not function in accordance with the Testing Manual, the referee must not use the GLT system and must report this incident to the respective authority.
+If the technology does not function in accordance with the Testing Manual, the referee must not use the GLT system and must function in accordance with the Testing Manual, t report this incident to the respective authority.